Must try Best Malaysian Breakfast when you visit Beautiful Malaysia

-Mee Goreng literally translated as fried noodle or commonly known as chow mein is another widely favored choice of breakfast.
-As the noodles are stir fried over high temperature to create a strong aromatic plate of delicacy.
-Char Keow Teow, in another word, stir fry flat noodles who roses to fame from Penang island has won the heart of diners from all over the world is a great example where the diverse culinary culture in Malaysia could cater travelers from all walk of life.
+Mee Goreng literally translated as a fried noodle or commonly known as chow mein is another widely favored choice of breakfast.
+As the noodles are stir-fried over high temperatures to create a strong aromatic plate of delicacy.
+Char Keow Teow, in another word, stir fry flat noodles who rose to fame from Penang island has won the heart of diners from all over the world is a great example where the diverse culinary culture in Malaysia could cater travelers from all walk of life.

 6. Buns, pastry and kuih